-Vegas Injury Attorney Adam Williams Explains Hit-and-Run Accidents
+Vegas Injury Attorney Zachary D. Clayton Explains Hit-and-Run Accidents

 Nevada law requires that all drivers who become involved in a motor vehicle collision stop at the crash scene in the event that the accident caused property damages or injury.
 Failure to stop at the scene of a crash in which you were involved can result in criminal charges.